Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 **Perform the Following Steps:**

 1. Launch your Ubuntu **VM**.
-2. Open the terminaln application.
+2. Open the terminal application.
 3. Issue a Linux command to change to your **home** directory.
 4. Issue a Linux command to confirm you are located in the **home** directory.
 5. Use the **more** command to view the contents of the **default start-up** file called **/etc/profile**